Does my child need to learn how to skate before signing up for the KC Stars?

 How much does the equipment cost?

 It's no secret that hockey is an expensive sport.
 And to enjoy hockey to its fullest you must have specific equipment that fits properly TODAY, NOT equipment that you will "grow into".
 Hockey skates will be your biggest and most important investment.
-Youth skates cost anywhere from $80-$160.
+Youth skates cost anywhere from $120-$300.
 Your next most important investment is a helmet.
-Helmets with cages start at about $55.00-$100.
+Helmets with cages start at about $75-$100.
 However more expensive helmets are usually more comfortable and are also adjustable with growth.
 Padding comes next.
-Youth sized shoulder pads are approximately $35.00, kneepads $25.00, and elbow pads $20.00, Hockey pants (breezers) $35-$60.
+Youth sized shoulder pads are approximately $50.00, kneepads $30.00, and elbow pads $30.00, Hockey pants (breezers) $50-$75.
 Under garments are not as expensive as the other items but are just as important when it comes to comfort.
-Compression shorts with jock built in and Velcro tabs are approximately $30.00.
-Hockey socks are about $13.00.
-Gloves are about $25.00, neck guards are $12.00 and mouth guards are $2.00 to $20.00.
-Ice hockey sticks start at about $20.00 for junior sizes.
+Compression shorts with jock built in and Velcro tabs are approximately $40.00.
+Hockey socks are about $12.00.
+Gloves are about $30.00, plus you'll also need a neck guard and mouth guard.
+Ice hockey sticks start at about $50.00 for junior sizes.
 You may buy any of these items online or at Play It Again Sports.
 We recommend that equipment be fitted by a knowledgeable salesperson if the parents are not familiar with it.

 What is the hockey season?

-Registration for the winter hockey season is usually starts in July with practice starting in late August or the first part of September.
+Registration for the winter hockey season usually starts in July with practice starting in early September.
 House teams are selected in September and then start to play games in October.
-The fall/winter season ends the first part of March for house teams.
+The fall/winter season ends late February or the first part of March.
 Some travel teams go beyond that date.
 Spring league starts in April and finishes the end of May.
 Many camps and clinics are offered during the summer months as well as open stick times for all age levels.

 When and where do Stars teams practice?

 KC Ice Center is the Stars home rink.
-Practices are held either at KCIC or other local rinks if needed.
-House players practice one time per week.
+House players practice one to two times per week.
 The Stars organization takes great effort to ensure that practice times and nights are consistent.
 Usually when a practice time is assigned at the beginning of the season, the team will have that practice time all season.
 Occasionally a team will get an extra practice that may be at a different time.
-Travel players have two consistent practice times during the week.

 When and where are the games?

 Stars house teams participate in a city wide league and play games at all the rinks in the Kansas City area including St. Joe and Topeka.
-Game times are set based on ice schedules for the home teams, and are generally on weekends, but not always.
+Game times are set based on ice schedules for the home teams, and are generally on weekends.

 How do I know what level my child will play at?